jkrauth/labdevices/README.md

 from labdevices.thorlabs import TSP01Dummy
 ```

 with *Dummy* added to the device's class name.
+All methods of these mock devices return the same type as their real equivalents.
+They also accept functions that change their internal parameters.
+However, their functionality is for now limited, i.e. functions that get a certain parameter will always return the same value, even if the parameter was set to a different value.

 ## Testing